Las Vegas Raiders vs. Washington Football Team NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Washington stats and trends

-- The Football Team have covered the spread twice this season when underdogs by 2.5 points or more (in seven chances).
+- The Football Team are 3-5 ATS when underdogs by 2.5 points or more this year.

-- Washington's games this season have gone over the total in five out of 10 opportunities (50%).
+- Washington's games this season have hit the over on five of 11 set point totals (45.5%).

-- Washington is 3-1 against the spread and 4-0 overall when the team records more than 26.8 points.
+- When Washington records more than 26.8 points, it is 3-1 against the spread and 4-0 overall.

-- In games that Washington amasses over 360.5 yards, the team is 2-3 against the spread and 3-2 overall.
+- When Washington churns out more than 360.5 yards, the team is 3-3 against the spread and 4-2 overall.

-- The Football Team have turned the ball over 15 times this season, three more turnovers than the Raiders have forced (12).
+- The Football Team have turned the ball over 16 times this season, four more turnovers than the Raiders have forced (12).

 Home and road insights

-- Las Vegas has two wins against the spread, and is 3-3 overall, at home this year.
+- At home this season, Las Vegas has two wins against the spread and is 3-3 overall.

-- At home, the Raiders have one win ATS (1-2) as 2.5-point favorites or greater.
+- The Raiders have one win ATS (1-2) as 2.5-point favorites or greater at home.

-- This season, in six home games, Las Vegas has gone over the total four times.
+- This season, in six home games, Las Vegas has hit the over four times.

-- On the road, Washington has two wins against the spread and is 2-3 overall.
+- Away from home, Washington has two wins against the spread and is 2-3 overall.

-- Washington has gone over the total in three of five road games this season.
+- This season, in three of five road games Washington has hit the over.

 Powered by Data Skrive.